amosproj/amos2021ss08-carbon-footprint/README.md

 ## License

-This software is released under the [MIT License](https://github.com/llorentegerman/react-admin-dashboard/blob/master/LICENSE).
+This software is released under the MIT License